crazyiop/qmk_firmware/keyboards/preonic/keymaps/wbepo/README.md

 - W takes the place on the left of the A (caps lock on normal keyboard)

 ### «»
 The french guillemets are removed.
-By habits, < and > are left in alt-gr, but that still free two direct acces key for later.
+By habits, < and > are left in alt-gr, but that still free two direct acces key for the top layer ones that now miss a key : ESC and %.

 ## layer

-### alt-gr as raise
+I like the raise/lower layer, but don't use the adapt layer as I don't like to have both thumb locked for typing anything else.
+Instead I add 2 other layer: rise/drop.

 On the bépo layout, alt-gr has a frequent use for some symbols.
-As I wanted to do some change on the alt-gr 'layer' too, I will use a full layer `RAISE` that will replicate most of the alt-gr modifier.
+As I wanted to do some change on the alt-gr 'layer' too, I will use the raise layer that will replicate most of the alt-gr modifier (same key placement).

+The lower key would have KC_ALT accessible wit tap dance, and the more usefull alt-shortcut habit (like alt-tab) will be remade accesible directly with macro on the lower layer.

+### base layer
+ - __testing__ shift keys on SFT_T , and c.
+ - __testing__ ctrl keys on CTL_T w and m.

+### raise (alt-gr)
+ - various symbols (|&\~_)
+ - __testing__ lower effort ()[] to uniformize with {}<>

+### lower
+ - directional keys (wasd style, I have never got used to the hjkl style)
+ - window changing key (tmux, vim)
+ - some french alt letter (ïçæœùè)

+### rise
+ - Functions keys F0-F12
+ - movments: home, end, page up/down (wasd style)

+### drop
+ - mostly numeric pad
+ - some media shortcut